 Basically, any foreign national in order to get married in Italy needs to provide:

-• divorce papers or widow/widower papers (if applicable)
+• a divorce certificate or a widow/widower certificate (if applicable)

 --------------------------------------------------